 Following the UB Intercultural and Diversity Center’s efforts to shed light on the history of Thanksgiving, the Young Americans for Freedom, a campus student organization, hosted a protest outside the Student Union.
 The group, which claimed the IDC’s efforts were aimed at erasing Thanksgiving, condemned the initiative as historical revisionism and an attack on family values.

 In response to these events I originally planned to pen a brief overview of several hundred years of U.S.-Native American relations.
-The history student in me believed that in piecing together an outline of hundreds of years of history, I could offer a more nuanced perspective and insight into why these uncomfortable truths still matter.
+I’ve long believed that history is the antidote to intolerance.
 But after drafting an outline — one which briefly included the Sand Creek Massacre — I decided simply telling the story of Sand Creek conveys the attitudes and atrocities that shaped hundreds of years of U.S.-Native relations far better than a brief overview could.
 The story of the Cheyenne and Arapahos at Sand Creek is a powerful demonstration of the vicious, unrelenting and callously cruel attitudes that gripped America during this century.

 I ask readers to forget politics for a brief moment and consider this history with open minds and hearts.
 While easy to get caught up in the culture wars and partisan political grievances, we should not lose sight of the humanity of the people who first occupied these lands.
 It can be tempting to see those who lived long before us or those whose culture differs from our own as distant and alien, but really, they were and are just like us.